Best electric bikes for commuting: Get a boost on your ride to work

 Classical brake systems, using a cable to join your lever and your brakes, have stuck around for so long because they’re simple and they work, but you do need to keep them properly maintained, regularly checking the cables for wear.

-Higher-end bikes are often equipped with hydraulic disc brakes; not only do these work more effectively in poor weather conditions, once set up they should require less maintenance too.
-Disc brakes are trickling down the bike hierarchy and you might find them on quite inexpensive electric bikes.
+Higher-end bikes are often equipped with hydraulic disc brakes; not only do these work more effectively in poor weather conditions, but once set up they should require less maintenance too.
+Disc brakes are trickling down the bike price range and you might find them on quite inexpensive electric bikes.

 What are the e-bike regulations where I live?